Mercedes Moné: Personal life

 Through her father, Varnado is a first cousin of rapper Snoop Dogg, who helped develop her in-ring persona.
 She is a fan of anime, citing Sailor Moon as one of her favorite series, and is also a fan of K-pop, citing BigBang as one of her favorite groups.

 Varnado has publicly discussed facing mental health struggles throughout her career.
 In an exclusive interview with Sports Illustrated, she stated that after her first match, "I came back and I just started crying and bawling, just because I thought I did terrible.
 I cried after every single match when I was in the independents for my first two years.
 'Cause I'm like, I suck.
 I wanna be the best.
 It wasn't this and that, but it's crazy how much of a competitor I am with myself.
 We're our own worst critics."
 She also described entering a "spiral of depression" due to personal guilt and backlash from fans after she accidentally seriously injured Saraya Bevis at a WWE show in late 2017.
 Varnado has also come out in support of other professional wrestlers who have publicized their mental health issues.

 Varnado has cited Eddie Guerrero as her favorite wrestler and inspiration.
-She attended Guerrero's memorial episode of Raw on November 14, 2005 in Minneapolis; she was unaware that Guerrero had died before she arrived at the arena.
+She attended Guerrero's memorial episode of Raw on November 14, 2005, in Minneapolis; she was unaware that Guerrero had died before she arrived at the arena.

-On August 4, 2016, Varnado married retired professional wrestler and WWE costume designer Sarath Ton, widely known by his ring name Mikaze; the two met while they were both wrestling on the independent circuit.
-Varnado and Ton amicably separated in late 2020, but kept the separation secret as she was concerned that she would face adverse booking from WWE's writers, including then-owner Vince McMahon; they officially filed for divorce in July 2024, and finalized on August 2.
+On August 4, 2016, Varnado married retired professional wrestler and WWE costume designer Sarath Ton, also known by his ring name Mikaze; the two met while they were both wrestling on the independent circuit.
+Varnado and Ton amicably separated in late 2020, but kept the separation secret as she was concerned that she would face adverse booking from WWE's writers, including then-owner Vince McMahon; they filed for divorce in July 2024, and finalized on August 2.
+In June 2025, Varnado announced that she was dating wrestler The Beast Mortos.